j2store/userguide/paypal_payment_plugin.md

 **Geozone**

 By selecting a geozone here, you can restrict this payment method to only customers of that geo-region.
 Choose All geozones to show this method to all customers.

+**PayPal Callback Text**

+What the button on the PayPal site reads after the user has completed his transaction.
+Leave empty for the default 'Return to the merchant website' text.

+This is an optional parameter.

+**Custom Header Image **

+The URL to your logo so.
+This image will be displayed on the top of PayPal's checkout page instead of your merchant name.

+>WARNING!
+It must be an HTTPS URL or your clients will receive warnings about insecure content.

+This is an optional parameter.